-

 - The same period, a year earlier (year-on-year).
 Use the YoY comparison if seasonality plays a big role in your business.

 - The goal or target set for the period.
-For KPIs that have a clear goal, always compare performance with that goal.
+For KPIs with a clear goal, always compare performance with that goal.

-When creating marketing reports, we suggest you always use one or more of these benchmarks to compare the results.
+When creating marketing reports, we suggest using one or more of these benchmarks to compare the results.
 This will help you and your client or stakeholders to understand current performance and go from data to actionable insights.

 A good way to display this is by adding the percent change next to the value.
 It can look like this:

-There are even more ways to add context to data than the 3 ways mentioned above.
-A good read on that is this blogpost: Six Ways To Put Your Numbers In Context.
+There are even more ways to add context to data than the three mentioned above.
+This blog post, Six Ways to Put Your Numbers in Context, is a good starting point.

 A note on seasonality

-Seasonality in marketing and sales, is the predictable effect of seasons or commercial holidays in a year.
+Seasonality in marketing and sales is the predictable effect of seasons or commercial holidays in a year.
 This is different for every business.
 For instance, an ice cream company will expect to sell more ice cream in the summer than during the winter months.
-At the same time, a B2B company might expect lower leads and sales during summer, because their prospects will be out of office for summer vacation.
+At the same time, a B2B company might expect lower leads and sales during summer because its prospects will be out of the office for summer vacation.

 Also read: What is performance marketing?